 View Post

 In Guitar Blog, Practice and Technique, Reviews and Gear by Craig Smith

-How’s it going in the practice room today?
 I had an action packed January full of gigs that concluded yesterday (Sunday) with the 5th of 5 straight gigs in a row.
-Now, if you’re a Rock Star doing a 90 minute concert or an original, regional band pulling a 45 minute set, chances are you may stop playing before the pain sets in.
-If you’re like me pulling 3-4 hour cover gigs, 200+ days per …
+Now, maybe you’re a Rock Star doing a 90 minute concert.
+Or, an original, regional band pulling a 45 minute set.
+Regardless, chances are you may not be able to stop playing before the pain sets in.
+This is why I decided to do an article on compression therapy for guitarists. ..or …

+View Post